From the Diary of a Kitchen Goddess: Nutritious, Delicious Stir-Fry

 The Month of Blueberries

 If June is the month for strawberry lovers, July is the month to celebrate blueberries.
 This morning's breakfast was a bowl of granola cereal topped with blueberries.
 Fresh hazelnut coffee with cream and fresh orange juice were the beverages I served at the table.
 The coffee was the aroma that lured Esperanza from her bedroom.
-But it was the cereal that burst with flavor from our first spoonfuls.
+The cereal burst with flavor from our first spoonfuls.
 It was a lively beginning to our day!

 Ready for an adventure...